California Zantac Lawyers

-Elements Of A Zantac Lawsuit
+Elements of a Zantac Lawsuit

 “Without the chemical being present in any sample, any degradation into NDMA could not, by design, be observed,” the lawsuit says, claiming GSK knew or should have known that the study was inadequate.

-This means that ranitidine, after only 48 days of storage in a 77 degree warehouse, could contain more NDMA than the FDA’s daily intake limit.
+This means that ranitidine, after only 48 days of storage in a 77-degree warehouse, could contain more NDMA than the FDA’s daily intake limit.

-Negligence: A drug manufacturer in California is negligent under CACI No. 1221 when they fail to use the amount of care in making a product that a reasonably careful manufacturer would use in similar circumstances to avoid exposing others to a foreseeable risk of harm.
-A reasonable drug manufacturer would warn consumers about a cancer risk if they knew or should have known that their drug could contain a probable carcinogen.
+A drug manufacturer in California is negligent under CACI No. 1221 when it fails to use the amount of care in making a product that a reasonably careful manufacturer would use in similar circumstances to avoid exposing others to a foreseeable risk of harm.
+A reasonable drug manufacturer would warn consumers about cancer risks if they knew or should have known that their drug might contain a probable carcinogen.

-Zantac lawsuits allege that Zantac makers knew their drugs could contain NDMA, knew NDMA was dangerous and failed to warn consumers about the danger.
+Zantac lawsuits allege that Zantac makers knew their drugs might contain NDMA, knew NDMA was dangerous, and failed to warn consumers about the danger.
 One lawsuit even accuses Zantac makers of “deliberately” refusing “to test Zantac products because they knew that the chemical posed serious health risks to humans.”

 We are handling Zantac side effect cases throughout California and nationwide.